pism/pism/doc/sphinx/highlevelview.rst

 By default, however, PISM does not turn on (activate) the SSA solver.
 This is because a decision to solve the SSA must go with a conscious user choice about basal strength.
-The user must both use a command-line option to turn on the SSA (e.g. option ``-stress_balance ssa``; see section :ref:`subsect-stressbalance`) and also make choices in input files and runtime options about basal strength (see section :ref:`subsect-basestrength`).
+The user must both use a command-line option to turn on the SSA (e.g. option ``-stress_balance ssa``; see section :ref:`sec-stressbalance`) and also make choices in input files and runtime options about basal strength (see section :ref:`sec-basestrength`).
 Indeed, uncertainties in basal strength boundary conditions usually dominate the modeling error made by not including higher-order stresses in the balance.